-Once you hone in on the jobs for which you are interested in applying, it is important to start preparing your job search materials in advance.
+Once you hone in on the jobs you’d like to apply for, it is important to start preparing your job search materials in advance.
 The typical application will include a resume, cover letter, and writing sample.
-Some employers will ask for a transcript and references or recommendations.
+Some employers will also ask for a personal statement, transcript, and references or recommendations.
 If selected for an interview, the employer will use your application materials as a basis for the interview.
 It is extremely important to re-read your materials several times.
 Be sure to double check spelling and grammar, and make sure you have addressed your cover letter to the appropriate person or organization.
 Employers consistently tell us that a single typo will get your application thrown away.

 OPIA and OCS have created a joint resume video that walks you through how to construct your resume.
 In addition, the Job Search Toolkit section of our website includes specific tips on each discrete part of your resume and a number of sample resumes.
 In general, resumes should be limited to one page.
 Employers often read a high volume of resumes and consistently report that they prefer one page.
 The exception to this rule is resumes used for fellowship applications.
 Fellowship resumes should include more detail about your relevant experiences and are expected to exceed one page.